2018 Minnesota United FC season

 The 2018 Minnesota United FC season was the ninth season of Minnesota United FC's existence and their second season in Major League Soccer, the top-tier of American soccer.
-United played at TCF Bank Stadium and was coached by Adrian Heath, who still coaches United.
+United played at TCF Bank Stadium and was coached by Adrian Heath.
 Outside of MLS, Minnesota United also participated in the 2018 U.S. Open Cup, as well as various preseason competitions.